hantsy/building-restful-apis-with-springmvc-gitbook/security.md

 An in-memory database and a HTTP BASIC authentication is easy to prototype applications, as showing as above codes.

-If you want to store users into your database, firstly create a custom `UserDetailsService` and implement the `findByUsername` method and return a `UserDetails` object.
+If you want to store users into your database, firstly create a custom `UserDetailsService` bean and implement the `findByUsername` method and return a `UserDetails` object.

 	public class SimpleUserDetailsServiceImpl implements UserDetailsService {